Gabinou/mace/README.md

 # mace

 Single-header build system for C.
-Uses C to exclusively build C.
+Use C to build C.

 Specificity, reduced scope, everything in service of *simplicity*.